Skip to main content

 A remote identity may be reused across several resources for a data source.
 This allows you to have a one-to-many association.
 For example, you may have a Facebook account (user1@foo.com) that acts as a "page manager" across 30 Facebook pages.
 Openbridge allows you to register this Facebook account as a remote identity.

-Openbridge would then present you with all the resources a remote identity can access on Facebook, as defined by Facebook.
+When activating Facebook as a data source, Openbridge will present you with all the page resources a remote identity can access on Facebook, as defined by Facebook.
 You can use the remote identity to connect to all 30 Facebook accounts or just 1.

 This capability is dependent on the source system, not Openbridge.
 Not all sources offer a one-to-many association.